Woman holds a credit card and looks at a laptop screen with her partner

 Learn about the card’s rewards and benefits

-If your card is part of a rewards program or offers cardholder benefits, learn about the programs to make sure you’re not missing out on valuable perks.
-For example, Discover cards come with a spend analyzer and Freeze it®, which you can use to freeze your account to prevent new purchases, cash advances, and balance transfers in seconds.3
+If your card is part of a rewards program or offers cardmember benefits, learn about the programs to make sure you’re not missing out on valuable perks.
+For example, Discover cards come with a spend analyzer and Freeze it®, which you can use to freeze your account to prevent new purchases, cash advances, and balance transfers in seconds with our mobile app or website.4

 Should a credit beginner apply for more than one starter credit card?